-This is the central site for Dr. Jeffrey W. McClurken, Chair and Professor of History and American Studies at the University of Mary Washington.
+This is the central site for Dr. Jeffrey W. McClurken, Professor of History and American Studies & Special Assistant to the Provost for Teaching, Technology, and Innovation at the University of Mary Washington.

 My book: Take Care of the Living, published by UVA Press in 2009

 - HIST1914–Century America–Class taught at 11 COPLAC institutions simultaneously in Spring 2014

 - HIST327–US Women’s History to 1870–Fall 2013

 - HIST325–History of American Technology and Culture–Spring 2013 [Digital projects located here.]

 HIST471A3–Remembering the American Civil War–Spring 2013

 - FSEM100RR–When Americans Came Marching Home–Fall 2012